mlopatkin/andlogview/docs/site/content/user_manual/filters/_index.en.md

 ## Index window

 An index window is a separate window that only shows lines matching the filter.
-You can double-click on line numbers in the index window to scroll the main window to them.
+You can double-click line numbers in the index window to scroll the main window to them.

 ![Index window](index_window.png)

+{{< hint type=note >}}
+The lines visible in the filter are affected by the "show" and "hide" filters, and the relative order of filters in the list.
+{{< /hint >}}

 ## Filter criteria
 ### Tags